 Monument and Hydaway have wider necks when the tops are off, so take note if you like to fill up with ice before a long drive.

-What’s the best collapsible water bottle?
+What’s the best collapsible water bottle for travel?

 So what is the ultimate water bottle for travel?
 As with all things, it probably depends on your needs.

-Best water bottle for ultra-light hikers: Vapur Element
+Best hiking water bottles: Vapur Element

 You just can’t beat its light weight and compact form when rolled up!
+Even without rolling, this flat water bottle takes up almost no space.
+The integrated carabiner is also a handy feature.

 Best water bottle for road trips: Hydaway foldable water bottle

-It’s cupholder-friendly shape and wide grip ring make it easy to drink while driving – just keep it to water
+It’s cupholder-friendly shape and wide grip ring make it easy to drink while driving – just keep it to water for easier cleaning of the nooks and crannies.

 Best water bottle for long-term travel: Hydaway foldable water bottle